bwilczek/watir_pump/README.md

 #### Regions (anonymous components)

-If certain part appear only on one page (no point in creating another `Component` class) it can be declared in place, as a region (anonymous component), which will just act as an name space in the `Page` class.
+If certain HTML section appears only on one page (thus there's no point in creating another `Component` class) it can be declared in-place, as a region (anonymous component), which will just act as a name space in the `Page` object.

 ```ruby
 class HomePage < WatirPump::Page